emanqarooni/KPI_Task_Management/README.md

 - See overall progress percentage and days remaining for each KPI.

-🧠 Features (Planned and Completed)
+## 🧠 Features (Planned and Completed)

-- Role-based dashboards: Admin, Manager, and Employee each have separate views.
+- *Role-based dashboards :* Admin, Manager, and Employee each have separate views.

-- KPI management: Create, assign, and monitor Key Performance Indicators.
+- *KPI management :* Create, assign, and monitor Key Performance Indicators.

-- Progress tracking: Employees can log progress entries tied to assigned KPIs.
+- *Progress tracking :* Employees can log progress entries tied to assigned KPIs.

-- Performance overview: Managers and Admins can view completion percentages and remaining time.
+- *Performance overview :* Managers and Admins can view completion percentages and remaining time.

-- Department-based filtering: Managers only see KPIs and employees under their department.
+- *Department-based filtering :* Managers only see KPIs and employees under their department.

-- Dynamic dashboards: Display data visually and update automatically when KPIs are changed.
+- *Dynamic dashboards :* Display data visually and update automatically when KPIs are changed.

-- Authentication system: Users log in and are redirected to their respective dashboard.
+- *Authentication system :* Users log in and are redirected to their respective dashboard.

-- Clean and simple UI: Beginner-friendly HTML/CSS structure following CH4 standards.
+- *Clean and simple UI :* Beginner-friendly HTML/CSS structure following CH4 standards.

-- Future expansion: Integrate AI suggestions for performance improvements.
+- *Future expansion :* Integrate AI suggestions for performance improvements.

-⚙️ Tools & Technologies
+## ⚙️ Tools & Technologies

-- Framework: Django (Python)
+- Framework: *Django (Python)*
-- Frontend: HTML, CSS, Bootstrap (optional)
+- Frontend: *HTML, CSS, Daisy UI*
-- Backend: Django Models, Views, and Templates
+- Backend: *Django Models, Views, and Templates*
-- Database: SQLite (development)
+- Database: *Postgre SQL*
-- Version Control: Git & GitHub
+- Version Control: *Git & GitHub*
-- Project Management: Trello
+- Project Management: *Trello and Teams*
-- Utilities: Pillow (for images), Django Auth System
+- Utilities: *Pillow (for images), Django Auth System*

 A Trello board was used to track development progress and can be viewed [here](https://trello.com/b/gjUDr0Cr/project-4-kpi).
 ### ***Screenshots***